davecoders0201/EcommerceProject/README.md

-# This is the Notes in the React Native
+# This is the Ecommerce App in the React Native

-This Application was Simply created for the Pratice
+This Application was created with NodeJs Backend.
+This is the FullStack Application

 ## Introduction